-4. Return to bolt 1 and torque all bolts using the same star pattern sequence to the final torque cited in For more information about torque values, see Fasteners and Torque Values, page 1-15.
-The same tools are used as in step 3.
+4. Return to bolt 1 and torque all bolts using the same star pattern sequence to the final torque cited in Fasteners and Torque Values, page 1-15.
+The same tools are used as in step 3

 1. Fully extend and set the outriggers enough to take up the slack in the pads.